mozman/ezdxf/docs/source/options.rst

     Default text style for Dimensions, default value is ``OpenSansCondensed-Light``.

+.. attribute:: use_matplotlib_font_support

+    Active the matplotlib font support to calculate font metrics:
+    This requires a working matplotlib installation else an ``ImportError`` exception will be raised sooner or later.
+    Default is ``False``

+.. attribute:: load_system_font

+    Load also system fonts if matplotlib font support is activated.
+    This process can take a while.
+Default is ``False``

 .. attribute:: filter_invalid_xdata_group_codes

     Check for invalid XDATA group codes, default value is ``False``